aelsabbahy/miniswarm/README.md

 # FAQ
 ## Can this be used to manage a remote Swarm cluster?
 The tool was written with local Swarm cluster in mind.
 That said, it can probably be used to manage a remote Swarm clusters, but that hasn't been tested.
-Take a look at MS_CREATE variable at the top of the script.
+Take a look at MACHINE_DRIVER variable at the top of the script.

+In theory, if you set the MACHINE_DRIVER variable to the driver you want + any required variables from the driver itself, see [supported drivers](https://docs.docker.com/machine/drivers/) it should just work.
 Feel free to submit a pull-request to improve this or add more support.

 ## How do I disable the color output?